Christopher Whall: Artists influenced by Whall

 Although there is no record of Whall having undertaken commissions in Ireland, except for Loughrea Cathedral, it does seem that he can be linked to the early 20th century stained glass revival in that country.
 The artist Wilhelmina Geddes was certainly influenced by Whall.
-Geddes was the artist who created the work "The Crucifixion" in St Luke’s Church in Wallsend.
+Geddes was the artist who created the work "The Crucifixion" in St Luke's Church in Wallsend.

-It was in September 1901 that Alfred E. Child arrived in Dublin to take up the post of Instructor in Stained Glass at the newly reorganised Dublin Metropolitan School of Art and it seems that Whall was one of those who were behind this appointment along with the painter Sarah Purser, the poet W. B. Yeats and Edward Martyn the art critic.
-Child had been trained by Whall and would try to bring Whall’s principles to a new generation of Irish artists.
+In September 1901 Alfred E. Child arrived in Dublin to take up the post of Instructor in Stained Glass at the newly reorganised Dublin Metropolitan School of Art and it seems that Whall was one of those who were behind this appointment along with the painter Sarah Purser, the poet W. B. Yeats and Edward Martyn the art critic.
+Child had been trained by Whall and would try to bring Whall's principles to a new generation of Irish artists.
 Child and his artist friends aimed to set up a workshop similar to that formed by Mary Lowndes and Alfred Drury in London and in 1903 Sarah Purser set up "The Tower of Glass" (in Gaelic "An Túr Gloine").

-Somewhat further afield, it was Ralph Adams Cram, the architect, who introduced Whall’s work to the United States in the period 1906-1910, this at All Saints Ashmont, Boston and Boston’s Church of the Advent.
-For the Church of the Advent, Whall completed five windows depicting the five regions of the early church, starting with the first window on the East end of the South Nave wall with St. Ignatius of Antioch representing the Syrian Church and West of that St.Athanasius representing the African Church.
-On the North side starting at the West end is St. Ambrose of Milan for the Latin Church, then St. Chrysostom for the Greek Church and finally St. Columba, symbolising the Celtic Church.
+Ralph Adams Cram, the architect, introduced Whall's work to the United States in the period 1906–1910, at All Saints Ashmont, Boston and Boston's Church of the Advent.
+For the Church of the Advent, Whall completed five windows depicting the five regions of the early church, starting with the first window on the east end of the south nave wall with St Ignatius of Antioch representing the Syrian Church and west of that St Athanasius representing the African Church.
+On the north side starting at the west end is St Ambrose of Milan for the Latin Church, then St Chrysostom for the Greek Church and finally St Columba, symbolising the Celtic Church.